 - 2 CERPS or 2 Contact Hours credit

-- Click Birth, Breastfeeding and Beyond Outline of course
+- Click HERE for outline of Birth, Breastfeeding and Beyond online course

-- Certified HUG Teacher (CHT) training for staff who teach childbirth and breastfeeding education, and new parenting classes
+- Certified HUG Teacher (CHT) training for nursing, lactation and childbirth education leadership

-- Hospital HUG Trainers (HHT) for clinical leaders wishing to champion the HUG program and provide program sustainability
+- Hospital HUG Trainers (HHT) for clinical leaders wishing to champion implementation of the HUG program and to provide program sustainability.

 Education for PARENTS

-- 20-minute parent education video can be uploaded to your hospital’s newborn channel or to patients’ tablets
+- 20-minute parent education video can be uploaded to your hospital’s newborn channel or to patient tablets

 - Available in ENGLISH and SPANISH